LennartHennigs/ESPTelnet/README.md

 * By default, the library waits for a newline character from the client, and sends data to the callback handler one line at a time.
 This behaviour can be deactivated by calling `setlineMode(false)`.

 ### Using stream functions

-* Alternatively, you can use a `Stream` implementation of ESPTelnet.
+* Alternatively, you can use the `Stream` implementation of ESPTelnet.
 * This does not provide `print()` or `println()` functions, see [TelnetStreamExample](https://github.com/LennartHennigs/ESPTelnet/blob/master/examples/TelnetStreamExample/TelnetStreamExample.ino) for more details
+* You'll also find the class definition below

 ### Using it to Debug Code